COMSOC-Community/comsoc-website/docs/publications.md

-and journals in economics (such as [SCW](http://dblp.uni-trier.de/db/journals/scw/), [JET](http://dblp.uni-trier.de/db/journals/jet/)), but occasionally also journals in discrete mathematics, logic, political science, and philosophy.
+and journals in economics (such as [SCW](http://dblp.uni-trier.de/db/journals/scw/), [JET](http://dblp.uni-trier.de/db/journals/jet/)), but occasionally also journals in applied mathematics, logic, political science, and philosophy.

 Below we gather information on relevant books, which might offer a particularly convenient entry point into the field, as well as an overview of special issues on topics in computational social choice published in a number of different journals.